UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering

-We first verify our approach by modeling KBQA as a pure TextQA task.
+We first validate our approach by modeling KBQA as a pure TextQA task.
 We represent all relations in the KB with their textual surface form, and train a \emph{retriever-reader} model on them as if they were text documents.
 This simple approach works incredibly well, improving the exact match score on the WebQSP dataset by $11\%$ over previous state of the art.
 This result further justifies our choice of unifying multi-source QA under the TextQA framework as it can improve KBQA performance \emph{per se}.

-We consider lists, tables, and knowledge bases as sources of structured information.
-For our multi-source QA experiments, each of them are converted to text using simple heuristics.
-We model various combinations of structured sources with text, and evaluate on four popular open-domain QA datasets, ranging from entity-heavy KBQA benchmarks to those targeting free form sources.
-Our results indicate that while the best single source of information varies for each dataset as expected, combining sources improves results in all cases.
-In this way we obtain state-of-the-art results for 3 datasets, advancing the published art on NaturalQuestions by 3.7 points and on WebQuestions by 2.7 points.
+For our multi-source QA experiments, we consider lists, tables, and knowledge bases as sources of structured information, and convert each of them to text using simple heuristics.
+We model various combinations of structured sources with text, and evaluate on four popular open-domain QA datasets, ranging from entity-heavy KBQA benchmarks to those targeting free-form text sources.
+Our results indicate that our multi-source \uniqa{} approach, unlike existing efforts on combining KBQA and TextQA, consistently improves over strong TextQA baselines in all cases.
+We obtain new state-of-the-art results for two datasets, advancing the published art on NaturalQuestions by 3.5 points and on WebQuestions by 2.6 points.

-In addition, we consider the multi-task setting in which the source of questions is not known a priori, as would be the case for a practical system.
-We train a \emph{unified} model on all datasets, and show that it can perform well across this diverse set of questions.
-Our best system incorporates some 27 million passages composed of text and lists, 455,907 Wikipedia tables, and billions of relations from the Wikidata knowledge base in a single, unified open-domain QA model.
+In addition, we consider the realistic setting in which the source of questions is not known \emph{a priori}, as would be the case for a practical system.
+We train a single \emph{multi-dataset} model on a combined dataset from several benchmarks, and show that it outperforms all single-source baselines across this diverse set of questions.